 From 19:45-20:45 students connect with an Advisor or Mentor in their Houses.
+On Fridays & Saturdays, Connect Time is in the kantine 17:30 - 18:30.

 IT MATTERS

 On arrival you will receive a personal UWC identification (UWC ID), access to your personal College email account and our internal website (w4).